Ashhhhhhh05/Luggage-Repair-System/README.md

-DIT GROUP 2: Project
-Repair system available on the web and mobile.
+Luggage Repair System available on the web and Android devices.